PhUSE Society FAQs

 What Do I Get for My Registration Fee?

-Along with participation in the conference sessions, there are evening events on the Sunday and Monday night, lunch and coffee breaks from Monday to Wednesday.
+Along with participation in a range of sessions, there are evening events on the Sunday and Monday night as well as lunch and coffee breaks from Monday to Wednesday.

 Why Should I Attend?